vektra/mockery/docs/migrating_to_packages.md

 All of the parameters in the config section can be specified at the top level of the config file, which serves as the default values.
 The `packages` config section defines package-specific config.
 See some exampes [here](/mockery/features/#examples).

-`//go: generate` directives
+`//go:generate` directives
 ----------------------------

-Previously, the recommended way of generating mocks was to call `mockery` once per interface using `//go: generate`.
+Previously, the recommended way of generating mocks was to call `mockery` once per interface using `//go:generate`.
 Generating interface-specific mocks this way is no longer supported.
-You may still use `//go: generate` to call mockery, however it will generate all interfaces defined in your config file.
+You may still use `//go:generate` to call mockery, however it will generate all interfaces defined in your config file.
 There currently exists no semantics to specify the generation of specific interfaces from the command line (not because we reject the idea, but because it was not seen as a requirement for the initial iteration of `packages`).

 Behavior Changes
 -----------------